What you need to know

 In addition to these formal placements, it is worth contacting local firms or chambers to ask if they might let you do a few days' informal work experience with them, or shadow a solicitor or barrister for the day.
 All of these forms of experience are a great way to improve your CV when applying for a training contract or pupillage, while they are also valuable in helping you to decide through first-hand experience whether a career in one of these areas is really for you.

-Another valuable form of work experience is voluntary pro bono work, which allows you to help your local community at the same time as boost your CV.
+Another valuable form of work experience is voluntary pro bono work, which allows you to help your local community at the same time as boosting your CV.
 LCN has a list of pro bono initiatives to get you started.

 We appreciate that it can be difficult for some to find the time for work experience such as this in the face of employment commitments and caring responsibilities, so this is all the more reason to present the life skills you have developed through non-legal experiences, such as other jobs and the things you got involved in at university, in the best possible way when making applications.
 Thinking about how you would take your non-legal experiences and skills (eg, background in science), and apply them as a trainee solicitor or pupil barrister, is just as important as legal work experience.